South Cornwall · PL26 · Cornwall Council Mid

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Mevagissey, that work is shaped by the place itself — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward slate-hung fishermen's cottages and Victorian terraces above the harbour.
+What works on a PL26 plot rarely works elsewhere — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward Edwardian guesthouses and Victorian terraces above the harbour.

 Why Mevagissey is its own job.

-Conservation Area covers the entire historic harbour area; AONB across most of the parish.
+Cornwall Council's lens on Mevagissey is consistent: conservation Area covers the entire historic harbour area; AONB across most of the parish.
 Slate-hung walls and traditional sash windows are the design baseline; modern alterations face high scrutiny.
 For renovation specifically, parts of Mevagissey sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mevagissey drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Mevagissey project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+The Edwardian guesthouses that dominate Mevagissey (and continue out toward Gorran Haven) set the tone for any renovation scheme here.

 Planning note